Clever Caper Comedy 'Hustlers' Makes It Rain

 As the ingenue Destiny, Wu shows off a dramatic range that was denied her in the megahit Crazy Rich Asians.
 She walks the club floor in the first scene to work the daily degradations: clientele who call her "Lucy Liu," managers who garnish her tips.
 Destiny and the other girls live off the pocket-change of Wall Street horndogs who don't want to go home to their wives: The higher up the chain these guys are, the more they demand and the more they pay out.

-After years of movies depicting the strip club as the McDonald's PlayPlace of male antiheroes, a morale-free party zone where any performer lucky enough to get a name is also liable to fall in love with the protagonist, Scarafina reclaims the venue for women by de-eroticizing and de-mystifying it.
+After years of movies depicting the strip club as the McDonald's PlayPlace of male antiheroes, a morale-free party zone where any performer lucky enough to get a name is also liable to fall in love with the protagonist, Scafaria reclaims the venue for women by de-eroticizing and de-mystifying it.
 This is a place of work.
 The flirting, like everything else, is a show designed to get the dopes to part with their money; all the genuine bonding happens behind closed doors, between the women themselves.
 (There's a kindly mother hen on staff, played by The Fisher King's Mercedes Ruehl, and she and the ladies have frank discussions about dating and finances.)

 The scam, when it emerges, is a by-product of this blunt transactional setting.
 It's the opposite of an elaborate con: A group seduction, followed by a roofie.
 Compared to what we saw the ladies' clientele get up to in The Wolf Of Wall Street and The Big Short (that film's director Adam McKay is a producer here, too, along with Will Ferrell), it's downright crude.
 But that's also the point.
 Those guys had the entire American financial system at their disposal.
 The women have these guys, and their lust for power and fantasy.
 They sneak in through the bottom rung, where they're underestimated, pilfer what they can, and get out; their protection is the shame and ego of their marks, who don't want to admit they willingly went to a strip club with their company card.